 var previousHeight = -1.Var currentHeight = await page.EvaluateFunctionAsync

-“document.body.scrollHeight”.
-Cheerio 403while currentHeight != previousHeight
+“document.body.scrollHeight”. while currentHeight != previousHeight

 previousHeight = currentHeight.await page.EvaluateFunctionAsync”window.scrollTo0, document.body.scrollHeight”. // Scroll to bottom